GaloisInc/saw-script/doc/manual/manual.md

 rewriting process can in some cases, by repeatedly applying rules that themselves are known to be valid, reduce a complex term entirely to `True`, which constitutes a proof of the original statement.
-In other cases, rewriting can simplify terms before sending them to external, automated provers, which can then finish the job.
-Sometimes this simplification can help the automated provers run more quickly, and sometimes it can help them prove things they would otherwise be unable to prove, by applying reasoning steps (rewrite rules) that are not available to the automated provers.
+In other cases, rewriting can simplify terms before sending them to external automated provers that can then finish the job.
+Sometimes this simplification can help the automated provers run more quickly, and sometimes it can help them prove things they would otherwise be unable to prove by applying reasoning steps (rewrite rules) that are not available to the automated provers.

-To use rewrite rules in practice, they can be aggregated into `Simpset` values in SAWScript.
+In practical use, rewrite rules can be aggregated into `Simpset` values in SAWScript.
 A few pre-defined `Simpset` values exist:

 ~~~